Watch: Companionship Care

 - A parent spends most days alone

-- Daily motivation is slipping
+- Daily motivation begins to decline

-- Driving is limited but independence matters
+- Driving becomes limited but independence still matters

-- Companionship blends naturally with homemaker services
+Third, companionship care often blends naturally with homemaker services.

 What actually matters when choosing a provider

-Use this decision checklist:
+Use this simple decision checklist:

 - Reliable scheduling

-- Clear family communication
+- Clear communication with family members

 - Ability to provide homemaker services

-- Option to add personal care later
+- Option to add personal care in the future

 - Commitment to caregiver consistency